stormpath/express-stormpath/okta-todo.md

 [ ] Group authorization
 [ ] Email verification
 [ ] Password reset
-[ ] Client credentials authentication w/ keys as app user credentials [ ] Remove dependencies on Stormpath configuration
+[ ] Client credentials authentication w/ keys as app user credentials (Basic Auth) [ ] Remove dependencies on Stormpath configuration
 [ ] Try to get current tests working, or rely on TCK?

 Todo tasks (discovered while implemented Primary goals):

-[ ] ensure that the migrated AS configuration will have the right settings for access token timeouts [ ] caching of jwks (can use HTTP response from .well-known) [ ] Caching of user resources.
+[ ] Implement a strategy for discovering IDP configuration, so that we can render social buttons [ ] ensure that the migrated AS configuration will have the right settings for access token timeouts [ ] caching of jwks (can use HTTP response from .well-known) [ ] Caching of user resources.
 Note: need to invalidate this cache on logout (this has been removed and needs to be re-implemented)